You want smart political talk without the meltdowns?

 Politicize the Justice Department.

-Well, maybe that would be with your husband meeting on a tarmac with Loretta Lynch or L Loretta Lynch instructing Jim Comey, the FBI director, don't call it an investigation, call it a matter.
+Well, maybe that would be with your husband meeting on a tarmac with Loretta Lynch or Loretta Lynch instructing Jim Comey, the FBI director, don't call it an investigation, call it a matter.

-Now we find out that shortly before last year's election, the FBI deputy director, Andrew McCabe, he wrote an email on his official government account stating that Hillary Clinton, the email probe had been given special status according to documents released now.
+Now we find out that shortly before last year's election, the FBI deputy director Andrew McCabe, he wrote an email on his official government account stating that Hillary Clinton, the email probe, had been given special status according to documents released now.

 And his October 23rd, 2016 email to press officials in the FBI said the probe was under the control of a small group of high-ranking people at the FBI's headquarters in Washington.